 10. Elver Park

 Elver is the largest park in Madison.
 As far as sledding hills go, this one is a crown jewel of the Wisconsin winter scene.
-When it’s covered in snow, the main slope here is smooth, fast and fun for all ages.
+The main slope here is smooth, fast, and fun for all ages when it’s covered in snow.
 There are a variety of inclines to enjoy, ranging from short to steep to long.
 They tend to be well groomed to boot.

 Elver Park is totally free for sledders.
 There are restrooms on-site, and if you want to branch out into other cold weather activities, you’ll find an ice skating rink and cross-country skiing trails to try too.
 There’s some equipment to rent here if you need it, and occasionally there are winter festivals to partake in as well.